LGBTQ rights in the Middle East: Social context and extrajudicial violence

+Scholars have noted that historical research on homosexuality in West Asia and North Africa remains limited, with gaps in documentation contributing to incomplete understandings and allowing cultural and religious narratives to play a significant role in shaping public perceptions.

 Beyond the sphere of legislative politics, individuals who practice behaviors that can be considered LGBTQ and/or people who directly identify as lesbian, gay, bisexual, trans, or queer often face profound social consequences due to this designation falling outside of the cultural "normal".
 These consequences can include negative repercussions in one's family life and social marginalization, as well as direct violence and even honor killings.
 Discrimination towards LGBTQ people is therefore not only a legal matter but a social and cultural phenomenon that must be understood beyond just the letter of the law as it is codified.
 Due to the power dynamics specific to societies in West Asia and North Africa today, one must therefore look not only to law but also to social norms and cultural practices in order to understand the state of LGBTQ rights in the region.
 As put by Sabiha Allouche, Senior Teaching Fellow at the University of London SOAS, the traditional "formulation of the legal sphere" throughout the history of queer advocacy in the West is "not necessarily applicable to contexts where penal codes often intertwine with further regulatory systems, including religion, customs, traditions, and kin-based patterns of governance."
 The elitism and jargon endemic to the NGO-ization of human rights advocacy in the region can actually impede the endeavors of these organization, in that NGO-ization causes the work of local activists to be perceived as systematic colonial intervention from the west.

 As happens in Western European and North American nations, interpretations of religious doctrine are commonly used as justifications for violence and exclusion of gay people from society.
 Christian populations in West Asia and North Africa persecute gay people as well, demonstrating that cultural customs may play a role as much as religion.
 The centrality of heterosexual family structures to social and religious rituals can also lead to heightened scrutiny from people in one's own family.

-Due to the illegality and stigma around people who identify as LGBT, there is a dearth in the quantity of credible data collected regarding violence and discrimination that LGBT individuals face on a daily basis.
-However, a report written by Outright International submitted to UNHRC regarding violence and discrimination based on sexual orientation and gender identity in Iraq has found that despite LGBT rights being protected by the law, there exists no feasible legal recourse for victims of such hate crimes.
+Due to the illegality and stigma around people who identify as LGBTQ, there is a dearth in the quantity of credible data collected regarding violence and discrimination that LGBTQ individuals face on a daily basis.
+However, a report written by Outright International submitted to UNHRC regarding violence and discrimination based on sexual orientation and gender identity in Iraq has found that despite LGBTQ rights being protected by the law, there exists no feasible legal recourse for victims of such hate crimes.

 Censorship

 Films

-Due to homosexuality laws, many films with LGBT characters or themes have been banned in many West Asian and North African countries, especially in the Gulf states.
+Due to homosexuality laws, many films with LGBTQ characters or themes have been banned in many West Asian and North African countries, especially in the Gulf states.
 Below are some notable examples.